Exterior Aircraft Photography

 Full-scale exterior aircraft photography capturing presence, geometry, and aircraft stance on the ramp.

-Exterior aircraft photography featuring a private jet at sunset, photographed by aviation photographer Dave Koch at South Lake Tahoe for marketing and branding use.
+Exterior aircraft photography featuring a private jet at sunset, photographed at South Lake Tahoe for marketing and branding.

 Exterior aircraft photography capturing a private jet profile at dusk with balanced lighting and atmosphere.